 Here is one from YouTube called ”Five Facts About Dolphins”:

-Here are some of the facts that mentioned.
+Here are some of the facts that are mentioned.
 There are 43 species of dolphin, including 38 marine varieties and 5 river varieties.
 Dolphins can swim at 34 miles an hour.
 Killer whales, which are a type of dolphin can be about 32 ft long.
 Dolphins are mammals not fish, and dolphins breathe through their blowholes whereas fish breathe through their gills.

 You could just watch the video and then discuss it and see how many of the facts your child picked up on.
-Or you could write out some questions first, so that they’re listening out for the answers and writing them down.
+Or you could write out some questions first so that they’re listening out for the answers and writing them down.